-EXERCISE Xtra Credit: The importance of datums (See appendix 2)
+Extra Credit Exercise: The importance of datums (See appendix 2)

-1. In Gaia GPS, set the datum to WGS84 (Settings: Units: Coordinate Datum).
+- In Gaia GPS, set the datum to WGS84 (Settings: Units: Coordinate Datum).
 Where you are now (or outside if you can't get a GPS reading) set a waypoint using the "Add Waypoint (My Location)" command and enter the title TEST1.
 Go the map, tap on this waypoint and then tap on the name.
 How far does Gaia say you are from TEST1?
-(It should be only a few feet) Write down the full UTM for the waypoint "TEST1" 2.
+(It should be only a few feet)\\\\\\.
+Write down the full UTM for the waypoint "TEST1" - 2.
 Now, in the Gaia settings, set the datum to NAD27.
-How far are you now?
-It should not change significantly.
+How far are you now?\\\\\\ It should not change significantly.
 Does that mean that the choice of datum doesn't matter?

 3. Now take a look at the full UTM for the waypoint "TEST1" with Gaia set to NAD27.
-Write it here: Why did it change?
+Write it here:

+Why did it change?
 [All waypoints and routes are always stored internally inside of GPS devices under WGS84.
 The GPS unit will transcribe the coordinates to other datums and display a different coordinate.]

 4. Without changing your datum, manually input a waypoint for HERE1 from 1 above.
 How far are you from this waypoint now?
 [About 220 meters in Seattle.].

-5. What is going on?: [This represents the shift in the global framework at this location between the earth models called NAD27 and $WGS84$]
+5. What is going on?
+[This represents the "datum shift" at this location between NAD27 and WGS84]

-Appendix 1: New Navigation Terms
+Appendix 1: Navigation Terms

 "GPS Bearing" A GPS Bearing is one that is derived using a GPS device.
-This term differentiates it from "taking a compass bearing" which is done in the field with a compass or "plotting a map bearing" which is a physical map exercise.
-This is a key new term needed to describe determining the bearing (and distance) to a point on the digital map.
+This term is needed to differentiate it from a "map bearing" which is measured between two points on a physical map.
+This term describes determining the bearing (and distance) to a point on a digital map.
 This can be done by placing a waypoint on the point or simply long-touching any Gaia GPS map to create a temporary waypoint.
-This term is needed to differentiate from a "map bearing" which is measured between two points on a physical map.

 "Follow a GPS Bearing" technique: This important navigation technique uses the compass to follow a "GPS Bearing" in the field.
-The technique of following a GPS Bearing using a compass allows you to navigate fast in the wilderness.